 This regulation clarifies the authority of the administration of the county-wide interscholastic athletic program in Montgomery County high schools.
-Schedules, rules, and guidelines pertaining to all aspects of secondary school athletics are contained in the MCPS High School Athletic Handbook, which is available in the principal's office and the media center of each high school.
+Schedules, rules, and guidelines pertaining to all aspects of secondary school athletics are contained in the MCPS High School Athletics Handbook, which is available in the principal's office and the media center of each high school.
+In addition, the MCPS High School Athletics Handbooks can be found on the Resources tab of the MCPS Athletics web page.